 Side Effects and Safety

-This is particularly important if you:
+This is especially crucial if you:

-• Are pregnant or breastfeeding.
+• Are pregnant or nursing a child.

 Frequently Asked Questions